-The Freedom of Information Act 1982 (Cth) (the Act) allows the public a right of access to documents held by the Mallee CMA.
-The purpose of the Act is to extend as far as possible the right of the community to access information held by government departments, local councils, Ministers and other bodies subject to the Act.
+The Freedom of Information Act 1982 (Cth) (FOI Act) allows the public a right of access to documents held by the Mallee CMA.
+The purpose of the FOI Act is to extend as far as possible the right of the community to access information held by government departments, local councils, Ministers and other bodies subject to the FOI Act.